This page summarizes my PhD thesis research other projects in progress.

 Limnology for the ornithologist

 I started out my scientific training in limnology, but have been moving into the terrestrial realm by using my background in aquatic ecology to ask questions in avian ecology.
-In this research I also borrow tools from nutrition including fatty acid composition analyses, bulk stable isotopes, and compound-specific stable isotopes.
-In my dissertation, I've also been asking the following questions about riparian aerial insectivores, Eastern Phoebes (Sayornis phoebe), and their prey in natural systems around Ithaca, NY:
+In this research I also use tools from nutrition including fatty acid composition analyses, bulk stable isotopes, and compound-specific stable isotopes.
+In my dissertation, I studied the following in riparian aerial insectivores, Eastern Phoebes (Sayornis phoebe), and their prey in natural systems around Ithaca, NY:

 - Do emergent aquatic insects contain more HUFA than terrestrial insects and how does their fatty acid composition vary at a landscape level?